Mihara/gnuk-scripts/README.md

 2. `02-fetch-and-build`
 3. `03-upload-stlink`

 Poof, you're done -- you can get rid of the pin header and try to solder the button on.
-You will need to cut off two of the pins and bend the remaining ones just right if you want it to fit my 3D models.
+You will need to cut off two of the pins *(unless you found a comparatively rare 6x6x5 button with only two pins down the middle)* and bend the remaining ones just right if you want it to fit my 3D models.

 To get the button to actually function, you need a sufficiently recent version of GPG -- I've been using the [AppImage build obtained from the official source](https://www.gnupg.org/download/) which you can invoke with `./gnupg-desktop-2.4.3.0-x86_64.AppImage -c gpg --card-edit` to get at the GPG console.
 Then you will be able to issue `uif <n> on` command to make the dongle require a confirmation button press.
 The dongle will require this button press regardless of what invokes the corresponding function, so you can keep using it with the system version of GPG after that.